efficientIO/keepass-to-env-vars/README.md

-This action puts keepass entries into environment variables, entries whose title ends with the "_BASE64" postfix are exported once with their original name and value and once as decoded string without the postfix if the decoded string only contains valid UTF-8 bytes
+This action puts keepass entries into environment variables, entries whose title ends with the "_BASE64" postfix are exported once with their original name and value and once as decoded string without the postfix if the decoded string only contains valid UTF-8 bytes, it also creates an env.json file in the current working directory which contains all environment variables

 ## Inputs